louieopina/Mental-Health-Chatbot-AIProject-/README.md

 - The system is evaluated using accuracy, precision, recall, F1-score, and per-class metrics.
 - **Intent Classifier (DistilBERT):**
   - Best Evaluation Accuracy: **0.91** (91%)
-  - F1-score: *Not available or not reported in current logs*
 - Visualisations are available in the `figures/` directory and referenced in the technical report.

 ## Ethical Considerations